Zerronir/zerronir/README.md

 For my free time, I normally search for costumers and read comics/books or play videogames.
 Being a Star Wars hardcore fan nowadays is a quite challenging life.
 If you wanna get in touch you can head to my LinkedIn page and send me a PM https://www.linkedin.com/in/rmcwebdesign/

-# Front-End Technologies I develop on
+# Front-End Technologies:
 - HTML5
 - CSS3
 - Javascript
 - Bootstrap

-# Back-End Technologies I use
+# Back-End Technologies:
 - PHP
 - Laravel
 - October